Offblack/to-do-list/README.md

 # To-do-app

-It's an to-do-list app.
+It's a to-do-list app.
 You can add, delete and finish your tasks.

 ![alt text](https://raw.githubusercontent.com/Offblack/to-do-list/master/screenshot.png)